-Dissatisfied computer programmer Lauren Ashburn left a promising job to help her family in Vermont take care of her dying father.
-Now that he’s gone, Lauren has every intention of returning to her old life: the vibrant, successful one her father had always expected her to have, but she feels adrift without his strict guidance.
+Lauren Ashburn left a promising job to help her family in Vermont take care of her dying father.
+Now that he’s gone, Lauren has every intention of returning to her old life—the vibrant, successful one her father had always expected her to have.
+But Lauren discovers that she feels adrift without his strict guidance.

-Georgia Solomon designs homes for others, but as a bisexual autistic woman, she rarely feels at home herself.
-When her best friend dies suddenly, leaving her alone with their young daughter, her little slice of happiness vanishes, and Georgia finds herself struggling to navigate a world that doesn’t understand her.
+Georgia Solomon designs homes for others.
+But as a bisexual autistic woman, she rarely feels at home herself.
+When her best friend dies suddenly, leaving her alone with their young daughter, her little slice of happiness vanishes.
+Now Georgia finds herself struggling to navigate a world that doesn’t understand her at all.

 Lauren and Georgia clash at a disastrous work meeting, but Georgia’s daughter Hannah pulls them together despite themselves.
-As they discover new possibilities and priorities for the future, can they make room for love, or will they have to leave each other behind in order to move forward?
+As they discover new possibilities and priorities for the future, can they make room for love?
+Or will they have to leave each other behind—in order for them both to move forward?

 "The title Leaving’s Not the Only Way to Go is also the name of a song from a musical called Big River.
 I was an extra in a community theater production of the show many years ago.
 I was not a good actor, but I loved participating, and I loved that song in particular.
 When I used the song title for the short story this novel spawned from, I thought, “This is good enough for now.”
 Then it was the working title for the book, and as I neared completion of the first draft, I assured myself I’d come up with something else.
 I never did.
 During the editing process, I asked everyone I worked with for advice on the title, and the advice I got was, “Keep it.”
 I never meant to call my book by this name, but it’s the only name this book has ever had."